-MixedBehaviorProfile.realiz_prob(node: Node | str)
+MixedBehaviorProfile.realiz_prob($node: Node \mid str$) \rightarrow float | Rational pygambit.gambit.MixedBehaviorProfile.infoset prob

-Returns the probability with which an node is reached.
+Returns the probability with which a node is reached.

-- MismatchError If node is an Node from a different game. - KeyError If node is a string and no node in the game has that label.
+- MismatchError If node is a Node from a different game. - KeyError If node is a string and no node in the game has that label.